Accountant vs. Controller

 Our service offering allows companies to access a team of people who can deliver on an array of fractional finance services at one affordable rate.
 For a high growth company, whose needs are constantly evolving, THIS IS IMPORTANT!

 The best way to act on this advice is through a quick conversation with a Simple Startup team member.
-You can easily schedule time on our calendar here.
-We’ll take care of the rest, including determining the most suitable service for your Boulder business (or wherever you are ;p).
+You can easily schedule time with us here.
+We’ll take care of the rest, including determining the most suitable service for your Boulder business (or wherever you are located).